Public Health & Development in South Africa

 - $100 for books and supplies

-- $2,300 for discretionary expenses, including meals, moderate personal travel/transportation, etc. (for significant personal travel, estimate an additional $500-1,000)
+- $2,300 for discretionary expenses, including meals, transportation, personal expenses, and incidentals

 The Northwestern IPD Public Health & Development in South Africa program introduces students to public health issues, development policies, and political reform in contemporary South Africa.
 Courses are taught in English by faculty at Stellenbosch University.